BaseMax/PredictionWikipediaMathematicsVisitsResearch/README.md

 # Wikipedia Mathematics

-## Improving Prediction of Daily Visits of Wikipedia Mathematics Topics using Graph Neural Networks
+## Improving Performance of Daily Visits Prediction of Wikipedia Mathematics Topics

-Number of daily visits of Wikipedia mathematics topics with Neural Machine Learning Model
+Number of Daily Visits of Wikipedia Mathematics Topics using Graph-based Convolutional Neural Network as a Robust Machine Learning Model

 ## Benchmark